sparkflows/sparkflows-docs/docs/user-guide/variables-macros/macros/index.rst

 Macros
 ==========

-Fire Insights allows you to define and use macros in various ways.
+Sparkflows allows you to define and use macros in various ways.

 .. panels::
     :container: container-lg pb-3